-Whereas the Convention, through article 54, supplies the prior written agreement to submit to the jurisdiction for the purposes of section 2(2), the Convention does not contain the relevant arbitration agreement and its processes cannot give rise to a valid arbitration agreement for the purposes of section 9 if none exists.
-132
+Whereas the Convention, through article 54, supplies the prior written agreement to submit to the jurisdiction for the purposes of section 2(2), the Convention does not contain the relevant arbitration agreement and its processes cannot give rise to a valid arbitration agreement for the purposes of section 9 if none exists.130

 Accordingly, the Court would likely have decided otherwise and allowed the appeals had it not found there to be a valid submission to jurisdiction under section 2.
-That being said, the Court acknowledged that its views were only obiter and could not therefore bind future courts.
-133 Whether ICSID arbitration can rightly be described as a closed system, barring domestic courts from verifying the tribunal's jurisdiction, is yet to be decided and remains open for debate.
+That being said, the Court acknowledged that its views were only obiter and could not therefore bind future courts.131 It is interesting to see that the appellate court did not adopt a similar analysis in respect of section 2 of the SIA, that is to consider whether absent a valid arbitration agreement it could truly be said that there was submission to jurisdiction via the ICSID Convention in respect of an ICSID award.
+All that said, whether ICSID arbitration can rightly be described as a closed system, barring domestic courts from verifying the tribunal's jurisdiction, is yet to be decided and remains open for debate.

-6. Analysis of ISL / Border Timbers CA judgment
+6. ANALYSIS OF ISL / BORDER TIMBERS CA JUDGMENT

-The appellate court's judgment is to be applauded for averting the risk of re-politicisation of investment disputes, through the adoption of a teleological approach to interpretation, one which accords with the spirit and purpose of the ICSID Convention.
+The appellate court's judgment is to be applauded for averting the risk of re-politicization of investment disputes, through the adoption of a teleological approach to interpretation, one which accords with the spirit and purpose of the ICSID Convention.
 Furthermore, the judgment is legally defensible as it adheres to the UK's international law (treaty) obligations voluntarily assumed under the ICSID Convention.

 State immunity should not be permitted to trump international law obligations freely assumed by states so as to operate as an easy escape route, enabling states to evade their international law obligations without cause.
 Its confines should be narrowed.
-Domestic laws regulating issues of state immunity should therefore be interpreted in a "pro-enforcement" manner insofar as possible.
-This may, in the appropriate cases, require a teleological approach to statutory construction of established case law, depending on the exact terminology prevalent in the relevant legal system.
-As far as English law is concerned, the courts would be considered as having the ability to interpret the provisions of the 1978 Act "purposively".
+Domestic laws regulating issues of state immunity should therefore be interpreted in a 'pro-enforcement' manner insofar as possible.
+This may, in the appropriate cases, require a teleological approach to the statutory construction of established case law, depending on the exact terminology prevalent in the relevant legal system.
+As far as English law is concerned, the courts would be considered as having the ability to interpret the provisions of the SIA 'purposively'.

 By way of background, the English law rules concerning the interpretation of statutes do allow legislative provisions to be interpreted in a manner consistently and in harmony with the desired purpose of the enactment.
-Lord Burrows, speaking extra-judicially, explained that recent UK Supreme Court (and earlier House of Lords)

-decisions clearly demonstrate that the modern approach to statutory interpretation is contextual and purposive, and requires one to "arrive at the best interpretation of the words in the light of their context and the purpose of the statutory provision".
-134 His Lordship referred to the speech of Lord Bingham in R (Quintavalle) v Secretary of State for Health, where Lord Bingham had remarked as follows:
+Lord Burrows, speaking extra-judicially, explained that recent UK Supreme Court (and earlier House of Lords) decisions clearly demonstrate that the modern approach to statutory interpretation is contextual and purposive, and requires one to 'arrive at the best interpretation of the words in the light of their context and the purpose of the statutory provision'.
+His Lordship referred to the speech of Lord Bingham in R (Quintavalle) v Secretary of State for Health, where Lord Bingham had remarked as follows: